AlibabaCloudDocs/elasticsearch/intl.en-US/RAM/Create a custom policy.md

 ]
 ```

-|The permissions on Cloud Monitor. -   `cms:ListProductOfActiveAlert`: the permission to query the services for which Cloud Monitor is activated within the Alibaba Cloud account.
+|The permissions on CloudMonitor.-   `cms:ListProductOfActiveAlert`: the permission to query the services for which CloudMonitor is activated within the Alibaba Cloud account.
 -   `cms:ListAlarm`: the permission to query all or specific alert rules.
 -   `cms:QueryMetricList`: the permission to query the monitoring data of instances or clusters of a specific service within a period. |
 |```